Brad Pitt Is The Happiest He's Ever Been, Was On Drugs While Married To Jennifer Aniston

 Things were very different 10 years ago when Pitt happened to be married to Jennifer Aniston.

 "For a long time I thought I did too much damage – drug damage.
 I was a bit of a drifter.
 A guy who felt he grew up in something of a vacuum and wanted to see things, wanted to be inspired.
 I followed that other thing.
-I spent years f***ing off," Pitt admitted.
+I spent years f***ing off," Pitt admitted to the magazine.

 "But then I got burnt out and felt that I was wasting my opportunity.
 It was a conscious change… This was about a decade ago.
 It was an epiphany."

-Pitt recently described his feelings to Parade magazine: "I started to get sick of myself sitting on a couch, holding a joint, hiding out.
+In 2011, Pitt described similar feelings about his struggles to Parade magazine: "I started to get sick of myself sitting on a couch, holding a joint, hiding out.
 It started feeling pathetic," he confessed.

 "It became very clear to me that I was so intent on trying to find a movie about an interesting life, but I wasn’t living an interesting life myself.
 I think my marriage [to Aniston] had something to do with it: trying to pretend the marriage was something that it wasn't."